-As I mentioned in the introduction, it really doesn’t matter what word-processing or page-layout program you use—all of them are capable of producing good typography.
+As I mentioned in the introduction, it really doesn’t matter what word-processing or page-layout program or web browser you use—all of them are capable of producing good typography.

-But your printer and paper can make a big difference in the final result.
+But if you’re making printed documents, your printer and paper can make a big difference in the final result.
 As your eye for typography gets better, you’ll start to notice that not all printers are alike.

 Laser.
 Inkjet printers used to be the cheaper and lower-quality alternative to laser printers.
 Inkjets are a lot better than they were 20 years ago, but they still can’t equal the crisp edges of laser printing.